Introduction

 @warlock.js/ai is the orchestration core.
 It does not talk to any LLM directly — that’s the adapter’s job.
 What it owns is the layer between your code and the model: tool loops, structured output, retries, streaming, snapshot resume, middleware, typed errors, cost tracking.

-You’ll work with three primitives in production today, plus a fourth on the roadmap.
+You’ll work with four primitives in production today, each a rung above the last.

 The four primitives